aai-institute/continuiti/docs/tutorials/index.md

 ---

 Welcome to the **continuiti** tutorials!

-These tutorials give an introduction to operator learning: from the basics of functions and discretization to the training of neural operators in **continuiti**.
+The following pages give an introduction to operator learning: from the basics of functions and discretization to the training of neural operators in **continuiti**.

-If you instead just want implement specific problems, directly jump to our
+If you want to solve specific problems, directly jump to our
 <a href="../how-to-guides">How-to Guides</a>.